High productivity motor vehicles (HPMV) including 50MAX are trucks that are able to operate above the current 44 tonne weight limit under permit.

 Drive axles on tractor units and all trailer axles must be twin tyred for 50MAX truck and trailers, and for B-trains, to meet the 50MAX criteria or neutral pavement wear.

 The 50MAX concept relies on neutral pavement wear to be viable on lower strength roads.
-The TERNZ report (external link) clearly shows the extensive use of twin tyres, therefore 50MAX has always been based on twin tyres in order to retain neutral pavement wear and to enhance the opportunity to grow the 50MAX network.
+The TERNZ report clearly shows the extensive use of twin tyres, therefore 50MAX is based on twin tyres to retain neutral pavement wear and help the 50MAX network grow.

 The VDAM Rule outlines the different legal requirements for vehicles operating on New Zealand roads, including HPMVs.
 On 1 February 2017 the Land Transport Rule: Vehicle Dimensions and Mass (2016) came into effect.

 The VDAM manual contains policies, standards, processes and procedures for the permitting of vehicles exceeding standard dimension and mass limits.

 While the VDAM Rule sets out the dimension requirements for a standard heavy vehicle, PBS are used to indicate whether non-standard heavy vehicle designs or combinations meet the safety performance requirements equivalent to a standard vehicle.

 When operating on a 50MAX, the appropriate RUC must be purchased.
 To reflect the 50MAX mass permit, you have choices:

 If your vehicle runs on a permit most of the time, you can change your towing vehicle to an H RUC vehicle type and have an H distance licence.
 To change to an H RUC vehicle type, you need to complete a Road user charges application (RUCCV-H).
 You will need to enter the maximum weight shown on your mass permit, not just the maximum weight you will be carrying.